Elena' s AI Blog

 Hemingway

 ProWritingAid is a more advanced tool that offers many features, such as grammar and style checking, a thesaurus, and readability analysis.
-It also provides a detailed report highlighting issues such as repetition and cliche, which helps users improve their writing.
+It also provides a detailed report highlighting issues such as repetition and cliché, which helps you improve your writing.

 ProWritingAid